jefftriplett/webology-theme/README.md

-# webolgy.dev
+# webolgy theme

-tl;dr I built a Linktree-clone using GitHub Pages (Jekyll), TailwindCSS (JIT), and Font Awesome.
+tl;dr I built this Linktree-clone using GitHub Pages (Jekyll), TailwindCSS (JIT), and Font Awesome.

 Longer: I bought webology.dev a few years back and wanted to build a more generic place to point people to things I'm doing instead of seeing that I don't blog enough.